 Steve had been speaking to one of the locals yesterday, he said his father had purchased the property that had belonged to Nathanial Lucas and he directed us to the Bloody Bridge area.
 Although we had a good look at the area, we could not find the plaque that he said was there.
 So we headed off to The Olive Cafe for brunch, Steve had his usual ham, cheese and tomato toastie, and I ordered a toasted coconut bread with banana, passionfruit and cream – and we decided to share (I had carried on about how delicious the coconut bread combo had been at another visit!).
 The food and coffee did not disappoint!
 There was a young woman in the restaurant who saw me trying to connect to the internet with my tablet, and offered to help out if we went to her cafe (The Local) the following morning and we could use her computer.
 I was very grateful as I have been unable to access emails or bank accounts.
 We went for a browse at one of the duty free shops, Max, and found a nice shirt for Steve and a small handbag for Tayla.

-We recalled that we had driven past the famous Moreton Bay Figs on the Island and decided we would return there before we left to take some photographs.
+We recalled that we had driven past the Giant Banyan Trees at 100 Acres Reserve and decided we would return there before we left to take some photographs.
 We were not sure of their location, but the local maps are very descriptive and we were able to locate them.
-I don’t know how old the figs are, but the root system is spectacular, and it is a popular spot for visitors to stop and take photographs.
+I don’t know how old the trees are, but the root system is spectacular, and it is a popular spot for visitors to stop and take photographs.
 While we were there we met up with a couple from Melbourne and had a nice chat, they took photos of us among the roots of the trees, and we took photos of them.
 Shortly after two women came along to take photographs, and I was able to take photos of them too – a very popular spot!